-Arizona · OCT
+Arizona · ODC

 Odor Control Certification in Arizona

-NISCR's online Odor Control (OCT) certification trains Arizona technicians in deodorization chemistry, source removal, thermal fogging, hydroxyl and ozone fundamentals, and odor sealing, all self-paced with a same-day certificate.
+NISCR's online Odor Control (ODC) certification trains Arizona technicians in deodorization chemistry, source removal, thermal fogging, hydroxyl and ozone fundamentals, and odor sealing, all self-paced with a same-day certificate.
 It's a high-value add-on skill for restoration, cleaning, and property-turnover work across Arizona.

 100% online & self-paced — your certificate the same day, anywhere in Arizona.